top of page

 The loch attracts several species of ducks and geese including Canada’s.
 The secretive woodcock is a common sight during the winter months, and although a largely nocturnal bird we have seen it’s presence many times during the day.
 Other common sightings can be made of buzzards, herons, and a nocturnal chorus of the resident owls can be heard every night.

-Farmed Animals on Muir Estate
+Animals on Muir Estate

 We've had some tenant sheep on the land who had the sole job of munching the grass and rashes and with their manure have made the condition of the land better for our herd of deer.
+We have recently bought some machinery to help assist with this with the aim of making the land produce better grass for our deer to feed off of.

 Loch at Muir Estate